Jahia/widen-asset-picker/README.md

     ![][0041]

 1. When the user saves their choice from the picker, a content path is created.
-This path is built with the value of the properties `mount.j_path`, `mount.j_nodename`, and the `id` of the Widen asset.
+This path is built with a static part `/sites/systemsite/contents/dam-widen`, and the `id` of the Widen asset.

     jContent cannot use this path directly as it expects to receive a node id.
     Therefore, the picker executes a GraphQL call to create the node and get its id back.